 GIS 691 – Project Concept & Scope.
 (2) The objective of this course is to initiate the concept and scope of the student’s Major Individual Project (MIP).
 Students will identify their project client and topic, conduct some preliminary research on the topic and write a background paper outlining previous research and studies on their topic.

 GIS 695 – Project Implementation.
-(2) During the fifth term, students in the MS degree program turn their focus to final implementation of their products including the digital interfaces to their GIS (whether stand alone GIS interfaces, ArcIMS implementations, or something else).
+(2) Assists the students in the MS degree program to turn their focus to final implementation of their MIP.

 GIS 697 – GIS Internship.
-(3-9) Students in the MGIS degree program undertake a professional GIS Internship that applies GI Technology and/or science within a professional practice.
+(3-8) Students in the MGIS degree program undertake a 400-hour professional GIS Internship that applies GI Technology and/or science within a professional practice.
 The internship is directed toward enhancing students' skills in building GIS applications and solving geospatial problems.